Italian Panzanella (Bread Salad)

 In a small bowl, whisk together the olive oil, garlic, sugar, mustard, and the balsamic vinegar.

-Cut the bread into bite-size pieces.
+Cut the bread into one inch cubes.

 Scatter evenly on a baking sheet and place in a 350 oven.